-We can be named as a beneficiary in your will in any one of a number of simple ways.
-For example, an outright gift -- either a designated dollar amount or percentage of your estate -- could be specified.
-Or, you may wish to provide for a contingent bequest or remainder interest.
-You can easily add us to your will through an amendment to your will called a codicil; thus your entire will does not have to be redrafted.
+We can be named as a beneficiary in your will in any of a number of simple ways.
+For example, an outright gift – either a designated dollar amount or percentage of your estate – could be specified.
+Or you may wish to provide for a contingent bequest or remainder interest.
+You can easily add us to your will through an amendment to your will called a codicil; thus, your entire will does not have to be redrafted.

-If you own stock, it is often more tax-wise to contribute stock than cash.
-This is because a gift of appreciated stock generally offers a two-fold tax saving.
+If you own stock, it is often more tax-wise to contribute stock than cash – because a gift of appreciated stock generally offers a two-fold tax saving.
 First, you avoid paying any capital gains tax on the increase in value of the stock.
 Second, if you itemize, you receive an income tax deduction for the full fair market value of the stock.

 Example: If you purchased some stock many years ago for only $1,000, and it is now worth $10,000, an outright gift of stock to us would result in a charitable contribution deduction of $10,000.
 In addition, there is no tax on the $9,000 of appreciation.